Graphon estimation beyond binary edges: inference for decorated graphs with applications to multiplex and weighted networks: Introduction

 \section{Introduction}

-Graphons have emerged as a fundamental tool in studying large, unlabelled simple networks, offering a robust framework grounded in the theory of exchangeability \citep{diaconis_graph_2007}.
-These mathematical objects serve as the limiting objects for sequences of dense graphs and are instrumental in domains such as sociology, biology, and computer science, where understanding the asymptotic properties of large networks is crucial \citep{lovasz_large_2012}.
+Graphons have emerged as a fundamental tool in studying large, unlabeled simple networks, offering a robust framework grounded in the theory of exchangeability \citep{kallenberg_representation_1989,diaconis_graph_2007,borgs_lp_sparse_I_2019}.
+These mathematical objects serve as the limiting objects for sequences of dense graphs which are instrumental in domains such as sociology, biology, and computer science, where understanding the asymptotic properties of large networks is crucial \citep{lovasz_large_2012}.
 Traditional graphons encode binary information on edges, indicating the presence or absence of connections between nodes.
 However, many real-world networks exhibit richer structures, where edges carry additional information beyond mere connectivity, such as weights or types.
 For example, in a social network, edges between individuals might not only indicate friendship (a binary state) but also the frequency of interaction (a weight) or the type of relationship (colleague, friend, co-authorship) \citep{resnick_protecting_1997,magnani_combinatorial_2013}.
 In biological networks, edges might represent different biochemical interactions (e.g., protein-protein interactions, gene regulation), with decorations capturing the interaction strength or type.
 In transportation networks, edges can be decorated with travel time, cost, or type of transportation mode (e.g., bus, train, flight) \citep{cardillo_emergence_2013}.

-To address these complexities, \citet{lovasz_limits_2010} introduced the theoretical framework of decorated graphons (also called probability graphons \citep{abraham_probability-graphons_2023,zucal_probability_2024}), which extend traditional graphons by allowing edges to carry more detailed information (decorations).
-Multiplex networks naturally fit into this framework \citep{kivela_multilayer_2014}; in multiplex networks, multiple types of connections can exist between the same set of nodes.
+To address these complexities, Lov\'asz and Szegedy \citep{lovasz_limits_2010} introduced the theoretical framework of decorated graphons (see also probability-graphons \citep{abraham_probabilitygraphons_2025}), which extend traditional graphons by allowing edges to carry more detailed information (so-called decorations, features, weights, etc).
+Multiplex networks naturally fit into this framework \citep{kivela_multilayer_2014,ganguly_multiplexons_2025}; in multiplex networks, multiple types of connections can exist between the same set of nodes.
 By enumerating all possible combinations of these various connections and representing them as decorated edges, we can effectively treat multiplex networks as decorated graphs.